Hokuriku Shinkansen (Tokyo–Nagano–Toyama–Kanazawa)

-Further information and tips for using the Hokuriku Shinkansen to travel to and from Nagano can be found through our ‘How To: Getting to Nagano from Tokyo by Shinkansen’ page.
+Further information and tips for using the Hokuriku Shinkansen to travel to and from Nagano can be found through our ‘How To Get to Nagano’ page.

 International visitors holding a valid Japan Rail Pass, Japan Rail East Pass or Hokuriku Arch Pass – see below for details – can use any service on the Hokuriku Shinkansen at no additional charge.
 Four types of service operate on the line, noting that visitors coming to and from Nagano have the choice of using the first three: